 The aim of this trial is to evaluate the clinical and cost-effectiveness of soft bandage immobilisation and immediate discharge, compared to rigid splint immobilisation.
 The primary outcome measure for this study is the Wong-Baker FACES Pain Rating Scale at 3 days.

-The trial is due to open to recruitment in November 2018, recruitment end December 2019 and Follow-up completed by February 2020.
+The trial is now open to recruitment and recruitment is planned to end in December 2019 and Follow-up completed by February 2020.